 - You live in an area with low progression to higher education (see our online postcode checker).

 - You live or grew up in public care.
+(You can find out about other support available on our care experienced and estranged students page).

 Find out more about Access to Leeds.